 Advantaged students are still more likely to go to university than disadvantaged students.
 With this in mind, universities need to really scream and shout about their opportunities; financial aid, bursaries and scholarships are a major influence.
 Many students also stay at home and attend universities on their doorsteps to save money – institutes need to consider this in their marketing, honing in on the benefits of being a local student.

 Students also need clear information on courses and potential economic gains – forget the fluff, what are the facts?
 Courses need to meet the interests of career prospects.
 Outline salary estimations and provide real evidence and examples of routes to work for each degree.
 Young people are aware that university is a costly venture, but with a clear idea of money at the onset, they can consider this as part of the whole picture, not solely focus on it.

-Heritage and history might have to take a back seat for a while, as universities focus on looking ahead.
+But amid sector-wide uncertainty, heritage and history might have to take a back seat for a while, as universities focus on looking ahead.
 Some traditions should be cherished – ceremonies, long-standing societies etc – but these won’t help prospective students make their final choice.
 All universities have these traditions.
 What makes yours different?
 Does your university offer a future with career prospects and tangible success?